Tasawwur-Mehnaz/Tasawwur-Mehnaz/README.md

 - 👋 Hi, I’m @Tasawwur-Mehnaz
--  A pre-final year BTech student in Information Technology branch.
+-  A final year BTech student in Information Technology branch.
 - 👀 I’m interested in Machine Learning, Data Science, solving problem.
 - 🌱 I’m currently learning deep learning, react and different DS algorithms.
 - 💞️ I’m looking to collaborate with start ups and tech companies which will provide platform to learn and grow.